ashishkpathak/ashishkpathak.github.io/README.md

 ## Container Memory Challenges

 ### Background
 Recently we saw  microservice being killed and container restarted in production.
 It was a service used by customers to setup their autorecharges, and didn't have much load.
-The behaviour was strange, as it had not be observed earlier.
+The behaviour was strange, as it had not been observed earlier.
 Most of our microservices are springboot applications which are containerized and deployed into AWS ECS.
-Their memory footprint is small, and we didn't have much trouble running them over the past few years, until we started to observe this strange behaviour for this particular microservice.
+Their memory footprint is small, and we didn't have much trouble running them over the past few years, until we started to observe this strange behaviour for this particular service.

 The production team, had been monitoring the service and suggested there is a memory leak.
 The application's memory size keeps increasing till the container runs out of memory and it gets restarted.
 The support team increased the heap size to see if it helps.
 It did for sometime, but after a week, the same problem resurfaced.